waitzShigoto/kc_blog/content/en/2024-05-16-android-15-version-impact.markdown

 ---
 layout: post
+title: >-
-title: "Android 15 Beta Version Released!
-How Should Developers Respond to New Version Restrictions?"
+  Android 15 Beta Version Released!
+How Should Developers Respond to New Version Restrictions?
-date: 2024-05-16 13:59:07 +0800
+date: '2024-05-16 13:59:07 +0800'
 image: cover/android-version-adaptation-15.png
-tags: [Android]
+tags:
+  - Android
-categories: SDK升級
+categories: DebugAndOptimize
+excerpt: >-
-excerpt: "This article introduces the development challenges and solutions brought by the Android 15 version upgrade."
+  This article introduces the development challenges and solutions brought by the Android 15 version upgrade.
 ---

 <div class="c-border-content-title-4">Introduction</div>